-Investments held by the Firm's defined benefit pension and OPEB plans include financial instruments which are exposed to various risks such as interest rate, market and credit risks.
-Exposure to a concentration of credit risk is mitigated by the broad diversification of both U.S. and non-U.S. investments.
-Additionally, the investments in each of the collective investment funds and/or registered investment companies are further diversified into various financial instruments.
-As of December 31, 2020, assets held by the Firm's defined benefit pension and OPEB plans do not include securities issued by JPMorgan Chase or its affiliates, except through indirect exposures through investments in ETFs, mutual funds and collective investment funds managed by third-parties.
-The defined benefit pension and OPEB plans hold investments that are sponsored or managed by affiliates of JPMorgan Chase in the amount of \$2.7 billion and \$3.1 billion, as of December 31, 2020 and 2019, respectively.
+As of December 31, 2021, assets held by the Firm's defined benefit pension and OPEB plans do not include securities issued by JPMorgan Chase or its affiliates, except through indirect exposures through investments in exchange traded funds, mutual funds and collective investment funds managed by third-parties.
+The defined benefit pension and OPEB plans hold investments that are sponsored or managed by affiliates of JPMorgan Chase in the amount of \$2.5 billion and \$2.7 billion, as of December 31, 2021 and 2020, respectively.